equinor/radix-platform/public-site/site/guides/onboarding/index.md

 ## CI / CD

 Radix provide a simple way to automatically build and deploy your application based on the [radixconfig.yaml](https://www.radix.equinor.com/docs/reference-radix-config/) file already mentioned.
+Alternatively, you can opt for using only the CD part of Radix.
+See [deploy only guide](../deploy-only/) on how set up your application for deploy-only.

 ## Monitoring

-General information around monitoring in Radix can be found at [link](https://www.radix.equinor.com/guides.html#monitoring).
+General information around [monitoring in Radix](https://www.radix.equinor.com/guides.html#monitoring) in Radix guides.
 When you work with an application, link to a basic monitoring dashboard is available on your apps first page, e.g. [ssdldpi](https://console.us.radix.equinor.com/applications/ssdldpi)